RobbieZhao/Notes/Econometrics.md

  - key assumption: E(&mu;|x<sub>1</sub>, x<sub>2</sub>, ... , x<sub>k</sub>) = 0
    - intuitively, this the key for estimating ceteris paribus relationship.
    - algebraically, without this assumption, the estimators will be biased.
+   - from this we can derive that all xs are uncorrelated to &mu;

+### 3-2 Mechanics and interpretation of ordinary least squares

+The power of multiple regression analysis is that it provides partial effect or ceteris paribus interpretation even though the data have not been collected in a ceteris paribus fashion.

+To solve for estimates, must assume that the first order conditions can be solved uniquely for &beta;s.
+For example, to solve for &beta;<sub>1</sub>:

+ - To derive &beta;<sub>1</sub>, regression x<sub>1</sub> on x<sub>2</sub>, x<sub>3</sub>, ... , x<sub>k</sub>, get the residuals.
+The residuals are part of  x<sub>1</sub> that's uncorrelated with other xs.
+Another way of saying this is that residuals are x<sub>1</sub> after the effects of other xs have been partialled out or netted out.
+ - Then regress y on the residuals
+ - In econometrics, the general partialling out result is usually called the Frisch-Waught theorem.